blake-simpson/SteppedRangeSlider/README.md

 ## Live Example

-For more examples, with more features and customisation, please see the HTML file in the /examples/ directory.
+For examples of usage and customisation [view the example live](http://blakesimpson.co.uk/SteppedRangeSlider/examples/) or see the HTML file in the `/examples/` directory.